ferdium/ferdium-recipes/docs/integration.md

 pnpm install
 ```

-4. You can now run our automatic recipe wizard that creates and opens the new recipe for you:
+4. (Optional - contd) You can now run our automatic recipe wizard that creates and opens the new recipe for you:

 ```Bash
 # Make sure you are still in the repository's folder